 Applications for SFL 2014 are still being accepted.

 Each applicant is expected to make his/her own informed decision about the advisability of participation, taking into account his/her individual overall health and the physical demands and risks of cross-country skiing and of the Ski for Light program.

 If you have never before attended a Ski for Light event, or want a refresher on how the week works and what it is all about, and have not already done so, please read Information for Prospective First-Time Attendees Also please be sure to read Frequently Asked Questions from Prospective First-Time Attendees for the answers to many commonly asked questions from people who have not attended before.
 Then proceed to the application forms for the 2014 event below.

 Please read the Frequently Asked Questions carefully, as they include much information that is specific to the 2014 event.
 Then proceed to complete and submit your Application form.
-We look forward to seeing you in Michigan.
+We look forward to seeing you in Anchorage.